bioidiap/bob.bio.spear/doc/index.rst

 Notice that most of the machine learning tools (GMM, ISV, JFA, IVectors) are now handle by  bob.bio.gmm

-`SPEAR`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.
+`spear`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.

 If you use this package and/or its results, please cite the following paper published at ICASSP 2014::

     @inproceedings{spear,
       author = {Khoury, E. and El Shafey, L. and Marcel, S.}, title = {Spear: An open source toolbox for speaker recognition based on {B}ob},